eBay/tsv-utils/docs/TipsAndTricks.md

 | abc     | hello, world!        | def     |
 | ghi     | Say "hello, world!"  | jkl     |

 In field2, the first value contains a comma, the second value contain both quotes and a comma.
-Here is the CSV representation, using escapes:
+Here is the CSV representation, using escapes to represent commas and quotes in the data.

 ```
-Field1,Field2,Field3
+Field-1,Field-2,Field-3
 abc,"hello, world!",def
 ghi,"Say ""hello, world!""",jkl
 ```

 Here is the same data represented in TSV format:
 ```
-Field1	Field2	Field3
+Field-1	Field-2	Field-3
 abc	hello, world	def
 ghi	Say "hello, world!"	jkl
 ```